SNAP Examples

 - the crystal case is grounded with an extra wire seen at the top of the case;

-- there is a "power switch" consisting of a little jumper on the right side of the board;
+- there is a "power switch" consisting of a little jumper on the right side

 - machined socket pins are used to mount the transistor, allowing easy swap-out;